StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 }
 ```

-## Adding Data to the Adapter
+## Adding Data via the Adapter

 Unlike ListView, there is no way to add or remove items directly through the RecyclerView adapter.
-You need to make changes to the data source directly and notify the adapter of any changes.
+In order to add or remove data from the data source, you need to make changes to the data source directly and notify the adapter of any changes.
 Also, whenever adding or removing elements, always make changes to the existing data source.

-The adapter provides a set of **notification methods**:
+The adapter provides a set of **notification methods** for changes related to the data source:

 | **Method**                            | **Description**                                                                           |
 |---------------------------------------|-------------------------------------------------------------------------------------------|